-- Tuition, fees, and required textbooks for eligible core and CTAE courses at approved private schools, post-secondary institutions, or non-public online learning programs - Qualifying curriculum and supplemental materials - Tutoring services provided by an educator certified by the Georgia Professional Standards Commission - Eligible services from a physician or licensed therapist for occupational, behavioral, physical, or speech-language therapies - Transportation from/to a service provider (up to \$500 per year) - Other authorized expenses as approved by GESA - 14 How and when will the parent review committee be established?
+- Tuition, fees, and required textbooks for eligible core and CTAE courses at approved private schools, post-secondary institutions, or non-public online learning programs - Qualifying curriculum and supplemental materials - Tutoring services provided by an educator certified by the Georgia Professional Standards Commission - Eligible services from a physician or licensed therapist for occupational, behavioral, physical, or speech-language therapies - Transportation from/to a service provider (up to \$500 per year) - Other authorized expenses as approved by GESA

+How and when will the parent review committee be established?

 The parent review committee must be comprised of parents with children participating in the program; therefore, it cannot be established until after accounts are funded at the beginning of the 2025-2026 school year.
 The parent review committee will be made up of one parent with relevant knowledge, skills, and abilities, 4 parents residing within large school systems (10,000+ students), and 4 parents within smaller school systems.
-The chair of the committee will be the President of GESA (or whoever the President appoints). - May approved private schools also sell products or services on the marketplace?
-Schools wishing to sell services or products on the marketplace to all participating Georgia Promise Scholarship (outside of their traditional tuition and fees) must also apply as a service provider/vendor.
+The chair of the committee will be the President of GESA (or whoever the President appoints).